vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step6.md

 # Deploy using Flux

+In this step we will explore adding a new k8s manifest for a Service to the Config Repository and will see Flux synchronize the state of the cluster with the configuration.

 ## 1. Commit a small change

 Now that the operator is set up to react to changes in your repository's `workloads` and `namespaces` directory, we need to provide it with some configuration for it to synchronise.